 The Konishi Neuroethology Research Awards are intended to promote research by early career investigators.
 Funds awarded can be used to cover any direct research expenses (including travel to a field site) but conference travel, participation in formal workshops or courses, and salaries are excluded.
 Applications will be reviewed on the basis of scientific merit, feasibility of the project, and consistency with the mission of the ISN.

 Application Guidelines and Eligibility

-All early career investigators who are members of the ISN at the time of application; for the purposes of this research award, an early career investigator is defined as a graduate student currently enrolled in a doctoral program or an investigator who has received a doctoral degree within the past 10 years; investigators more than 10 years beyond the doctoral degree are welcome to apply, but must provide a statement on their biosketch explaining why their career path was interrupted.
+Detailed application and evaluation instructions can be found here.
+In brief however, all early career investigators who are members of the ISN at the time of application, are eligible.
+For the purposes of this research award, an early career investigator is defined as a graduate student currently enrolled in a doctoral program or an investigator who has received a doctoral degree within the past 10 years.
+Investigators more than 10 years beyond the doctoral degree are welcome to apply, but must provide a statement on their biosketch explaining why their career path was interrupted.

 Neuroethology seeks to understand the neural bases of natural animal behavior; thus all research topics encompassed within the field of neuroethology will be considered.

 Applicants should submit a short research proposal that includes a brief motivation for the funds requested (maximum 4 pages), as well as a brief biosketch (maximum 2 pages).
 Proposals should be sent as a single PDF file to: firstname.lastname@example.org.

 Funds are available to support a small number of awards of up to $2,500.
 Awards are not renewable.
 Early career investigators may only apply for a single award per deadline.
 Awardees may apply for a subsequent award for a different project, but priority will be given to new applicants over previous awardees.